sway

 Why campus first

-Dense, repeated, identity-forming participation.
+Dense, repeated, social coordination.

 Why students care